anupshinde/anupzsite/contents/posts/adding-dependencies-data-nodejs-npm-package/index.md

 ```

-We can now use our exciting new program to do one of these
+We can now use our exciting new program to do one of these, preferably in some other directory

 ```
 uppercaseme --help